xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 ![homepage.png]({{site.baseurl}}/images/homepage.png)

 <p align="justify">Access the 'Home' page and select the 'Dashboards' widget.
-Click on 'Add visualization', pick your data source (in this case, 'mdt-influx'), and the subsequent page will appear.</p>
+Click on 'Add visualization', select the data source (in this case, 'mdt-influx'), and the subsequent page will appear.</p>

 ![add-visual.png]({{site.baseurl}}/images/add-visual.png)